Octavious/phone-use-agent-windows/README.md

    git clone https://github.com/Octavious/OmniParser-windows.git
    ```

-3. Rename OmniParser-windows to OmniParser (optinal, i will do it in the next script anyways)
+3. Rename OmniParser-windows to OmniParser (optional, i will do it in the next script anyways)

 4. Download OmniParser weights:
    ```cmd